Pixelikas/Coolizard-Character-Animations/README.md

 # Coolizard-Character-Animations
-Sample character animations, developed using HTML, JavaScript and CSS.<br>
+Sample character animations, developed using HTML, CSS and JavaScript.<br>
 Project developed using Construct 3 in 2020.<br>

 NW.dll needed to run the build.